codingwhite/geeksforgeeks-as-books/README.md

 ### 2. Boilerpipy

 So you have the html files locally.
 But those html files have many other stuff you don't want.
 You only want... goodies.
 No problem.
-Check out [boilerpipy][6], it removes all the unnecessary stuff.
+Check out [boilerpipy][6], it can remove all the unnecessary stuff like header and comments, leaving you with only the article itself.
 It has the functionality of Pocket or Readability you might be familiar with.

 ### 3. Pandoc

 [Pandoc][3] is just super.
 It's used here to convert html files or markdown files to epub files.
 But it can do so **much** more.
-You should definitely check it out.
+It's also super easy to generate `pdf` versions of the books if you want. you should definitely check it out.

 ### 4. Kindlegen

 You'll need [kindlegen][4] to generate `mobi` files so you can read on your beloved Kindle or Kindle App.
 Download it from Amazon site and install.

 You just need to use `kindlegen awesome.epub` and it'll give you a file called `awesome.mobi`.
-Awesome.
+Awesome, right?

 ## How To